rajgoel/markdown-it-input/Readme.md

 </div>
 ```

-The `name` and the `id` are automatically generated from the text before the `=` sign.
+The `name` and the `id` attributes are automatically generated from the text before the `=` sign.
-Alternatively, the `name` can be explictly given as shown in the example below and the `id` are generated from the given name.
+Alternatively, the `name` can be explictly given as shown in the example below and the `id` attributes are generated from the given name.

 ```